THE PARLOR

 A collage featuring event and marketing posters, a hotel door hanger.
 Highlights include a men’s wear showcase, South Central Hotel Instagram post, and bold “F*ck Stigma” social media banner.

-A custom-branded website on Squarespace, Webflow, and/or Eventbrite
+A custom website built on Squarespace, Webflow, and/or Eventbrite.

 A collage of brand guideline pages—including sections on brand story, mission, fonts and colors, logo story, icons, language, and photography—centers around a black box that boldly highlights Brand Guidelines Example.

-An in-depth rulebook and reference guide for all internal staff on your brand positioning, visuals, and assets, so nothing gets lost in translation
+The Brand Guidelines are an in-depth rulebook and reference for all internal staff, covering brand positioning, visuals, and assets so nothing gets lost in translation.

-A brief rulebook for partners and designers that lays out how to use your brand assets and present your business
+The Brand Style Guide is a learner document for partners and designers that lays out how to use your assets and present your business without the full context of the guidelines.

 INQUIRY

-Tell me where you're at, where you're going, along with what is and is not working.
+Tell me where you're at and where you're going — what's working, what isn't, and what you've already tried.
 I'll send a tailored proposal with scope, pricing, and a clear timeline.
 Together we'll decide what stays, what goes, and what can wait.

 RESEARCH + STRATEGY

-We dig into your origin story, your values, audience, and market.
-I'll ask about your customers, how they live, what matters to them, and where they spend their time.
-This becomes the creative foundation from which everything else grows.
-I don't skip this phase — it's where bad brand decisions get made.
+We dig into your origin story, your values, your audience, and your market.
+I'll ask about your customers — how they live, what matters to them, where they spend their time.
+This is the creative foundation from which everything else grows.
+It's also where most brand decisions go wrong when someone skips it.

 DEVELOPMENT & DESIGN